How to Knit an Easy Cozy Chunky Knit Pillow | Beginner-Friendly Tutorial

 Materials for your chunky knit pillow

-Next, you will need knitting needles.
-I normally prefer circular needles but you can also use 2 long straight needles.
-For size, I recommend you check the yarn.
+• Knitting needles: I normally prefer circular needles but you can also use 2 long straight needles.
+To make sure you have the right needle, I recommend you check the yarn.
 I used a size 13 which is pretty big but then this is a chunky knit pillow!

-This might be all you need.
-Optionally, if you want to add the cable knit you can either use another knitting needle or specific cable knitting needles.
+• Optional: If you want to add the cable knit you can either use another knitting needle or specific cable knitting needles

 Before you can begin, you will need to knit a swatch.
 That will determine how many stitches you will need to cast on for your chunky knit pillow cover.